Innovative lending platforms

-- Feedback on the attractiveness of the project to be funded, raising awareness of one’s business.
+- Feedback on the attractiveness of the project to be funded, raising awareness of your business

 Debt or share in ownership?

 Combining the more expensive sale of a shareholding with less costly debt financing is therefore recommended.
 Lenders are also usually averse to taking on all the risk and require some involvement of equity.
-The situation may be compared to a mortgage that does not cover the full cost of the home, with the mortgage holder required to provide 10 to 20 percent of the price from their savings or other sources.
+The situation may be compared to a mortgage that does not cover the full cost of the home, with the mortgage holder required to provide 10% to 20% of the price from their savings or other sources.